Best wireless headphones to buy in 2019

 These Sennheisers are a perfect fit for those looking for active noise cancelation and great sound in a pair of headphones that won't add too much weight to your head but still cover you ears from all sides.
 Bluetooth 4.0, wired connection option, and low-latency apt-X support are also on board.
 However, the measly 19 hours of battery life when rivals offer upwards of 30 feels a bit disappointing, to say the least.

 Audio-Technica is one of the big names when it comes to headphones and its wireless variant of the popular M50s is living up to expectations.
 One look at them makes it clear that music is your thing, and the drivers inside them can prove to anyone you're not just some show-off.
 The generous padding and the sturdy hinges make these an excellent companion.
+However, those same hinges can sometimes cause frustration because they spin and rotate in so many ways it's often impossible to put them on using one hand.
 Unlike other options on this list, the M50x don't have active noise cancelation, so you'll have to rely on what the earcups can provide.

 Headphones under $300

 The Bose Soundlink II are for those who want to treat their ears to an excellent experience.
 Starting from their super-comfortable fit and exceptional audio quality, these headphones allow you to simultaneously connect two devices wirelessly.

 You can connect your tablet in order to listen to music and also pair up your phone so that you hear the ringtone when that important call comes in.
 You get up to 15 hours of impeccable audio streaming with these headphones, which sounds great until you see how long some similar headphones last and do it with ANC on top, something this pair is missing.
 But should the battery get depleted prematurely, you can always plug in an audio jack as a backup plan.